sudomateo/website/content/gear/index.md

 tags       = []
 +++

 I often get asked about the gear I use or what's on my desk.
 This page lists the gear I use both personally and professionally along with some thoughts about the gear to provide context.
-I've built up this collection over time and I'll do my best to keep this page up to date as things change.
+I've built up this collection over time and I'll do my best to keep this page updated as things change.
 Generally, I have the following principles when buying gear.

 * Understand compatibility with existing gear.
 * Prefer wired gear over wireless gear.